AI screen recorder | Record and edit videos with AI

 Yes.
 HeyGen auto-generates accurate captions and transcripts during recording.
 This makes your videos more accessible, easier to follow, and ready for platforms like YouTube, Reels, and internal training portals.
 Our AI platform has already translated 18,698,196 videos across multiple languages.

 You can make quick edits using AI features like silence removal, scene detection, trimming, and caption adjustments.
-For more detailed refining—like cutting sections, use the Online Video Trimmer
+For additional refining—like cutting sections, use the Online Video Trimmer

 Yes.
 You can record, enhance, and export videos for free with the basic version.
 Upgrading unlocks premium features for teams, longer recordings, and advanced workflows.
 Unlock premium AI video features with plans starting at $49 per month.
 You can sign up here